aristanetworks/swi-tools/README.md

 a null signature file (a fix-sized signature file made entirely of null bytes) is added to the SWI/X, at the path `/swi-signature` (for SWI files) or `/swix-signature` (for SWIX files) in the zip file.
 Next, a signature is generated from the resulting SWI/X using a signing key.
 Finally, with `swi-signature sign`, the null signature file in the SWI/X is updated to reflect both the signature that was generated and the signing certificate used to verify the signature.

+For EOS images starting 4.27.2, the process changes a little.
+For that, version 1.2 of this tool is needed.
+That is because a 4.27.2 image will contain multiple images, thus the prepare/sign split becomes inpractical.
+Instead, one has to provide a "swi-signing-server" binary (somewhere in PATH) that given a digest will return it signed.
+In that case, the swi-signing-server has access to the signer's private key.
+There is an example of how such a swi-signing-server could look like (it is using a local key).
+So in case no signer key is provided on the command line, providing a signatureFile instead will no longer do (it will still work though if the image is a pre 4.27.2 image).
+With 4.27.2+ images, the null-signature is automaticaly added and will overwrite any pre-existing signature forcefully.

 ### 1. Preparing the SWI/X for signing
 Before generating a signature of the SWI/X, the SWI/X must be pre-signed with a null signature, a fix-sized signature file made entirely of null bytes.